 - Pre-eclampsia—this is the non-convulsive form of PIH.
 This affects 7% of all pregnant women.
 Its incidence is higher in lower socio-economic groups.
 It may be classified either mild or severe.

 - Eclampsia—this is the convulsive form of PIH.
 It occurs with 5% of all pre-eclampsia cases.
-Mortality rate among mothers is nearly 20% and fetal mortality is also high due to premature delivery.
+The mortality rate among mothers is nearly 20% and fetal mortality is also high due to premature delivery.

 NORMAL ANATOMY AND PHYSIOLOGY

-The two dominant female hormones, estrogen and progesterone, changes in normal level.
-Along with this, a significant rise/appearance of 4 more major hormones take place; these are: 1. human chorionic gonadotropin (HCG), 2. human placental lactogen, 3. prolactin, and 4. oxytocin.
-All these 6 hormones interact with each other simultaneously to maintain normal pregnancy as it progresses.
+The two dominant female hormones, estrogen and progesterone, change in a normal level.
+Along with this, a significant rise/appearance of 4 more major hormones take place; these are 1. human chorionic gonadotropin (HCG), 2. human placental lactogen, 3. prolactin, and 4. oxytocin.
+All these 6 hormones interact with each other simultaneously to maintain a normal pregnancy as it progresses.

 The following are the major effects of these hormones in the body:

 The exact cause of pregnancy-induced hypertension is unknown; however, it is highly linked to angiotensin gene T235 and the existence of other risk factors.
 Malnutrition and inadequate prenatal care are the greatest risk factors.
 The history and presence of diabetes mellitus (DM), multifetal gestation (twin pregnancies), polyhydramnios (excessive amniotic fluid), and renal diseases are also among the major contributory factors in the development of PIH.
 In the past, the mystery revolving around PIH postulated a lot of theories on its true origin, most of them were believed to be of toxic nature.
 Among these are placental infarcts, autointoxication, uremia, pyelonephritis, and maternal sensitization to total proteins.